Famous/famous-angular/docs/unstable/directive/faScrollView/index.md

 };</code></pre>
 <h2 id="scroll-view-with-explicitly-created-views">Scroll View with explicitly created views</h2>
 <p>In this example below, a scrollview is created with two nested fa-view&#39;s, both of which have an fa-index of 0 and 1, respectively.
-Fa-index determines the order of which the surfaces appear in the sequential view (scrollView in this case).
+Fa-index determines the order of which the surfaces appear in the sequential view (scroll View in this case).
 If fa-index is declared explicitly, it will override any default order of elements declared in html.
 As in the example below, the fa-view with the blue background color appears after the one with the red background because its fa-index is set to 1.
 If fa-views are created with an ng-repeat, they are automatically assigned the $index property, unless explicitly set.</p>